miniwinwm/miniwinwm/README.md

 Renesas: This contains project files and application code specific to example applications that run on Renesas processors (currently RX65N) and are built using the Renesas e2 Studio IDE and the Renesas RX-CC or GCC-RX compilers.
 Under this folder is a sub-folder for each targeted Renesas processor/compiler, RX65N or RX65N_GCC and under each of these a further sub-folder for each application example.
 In these folders are e2 Studio project files and the start-up code for that application.
 Under the src folder are source files that are both application and hardware variant specific.
 In the root folder for each RX-CC compiler project is a .scfg file used to configure the hardware.

 Espressif: This contains project files and application code specific to example applications that run on ESP32 processors and are built using the ESP supplied IDF build system.
 Under this folder is a sub-folder for each targeted ESP32 development board (DevKitC).
 Under this folder is a further sub-folder for each application example.
 In these folders are the main and the component CMake files, the SDK configuration file for that application and under the main folder source files that are both application and hardware variant specific.
-ESP32 applications do not use a main.c file but instead have a similar app_main.c file, found under the main folder.

 NXP: This contains project files, BSP and application code specific to example applications that run on NXP processors and are built using the NXP MCUXpresso IDE.
 Under this folder is a sub-folder for each targeted NXP processor (LPC54628).
 Under this folder are further sub-folder for each application example.
 In these folders are MCUXpresso project files, the required BSP for that application and under the src folder source files that are both application and hardware variant specific.